Rexabit/Outward-Sideloader/README.md

 The next few settings apply to the custom visuals.
 If you're not using any, just leave these blank ("" or 0)

 ``AssetBundle_Name`` : The FOLDER NAME which contains your asset bundle for your visual prefab.
+This folder must be inside the AssetBundles folder.

 ``VisualPrefabName`` : The UNIQUE PREFAB NAME of your custom item visuals.
 It can be inside ANY asset bundle in your folder.